ietf-wg-asdf/SDF/sdf.md

 }
 ~~~

-The resulting definition of "BasicSwitch" sdfObject would be identical to the definition of the "Switch" sdfObject except it would not contain the "toggle" Action.
+The resulting definition of the "BasicSwitch" sdfObject would be identical to the definition of the "Switch" sdfObject except it would not contain the "toggle" Action.

 ~~~ json
 {